dillbyrne/random-agent-spoofer/README.md

 # Note #

-Note although this app sets appname and other attributes.
-Mozilla has removed the ability from ff25.

-According to a response from the Mozilla forums

-This is scheduled to be fixed in Firefox 28, per Bug #939445 – "general.appname.override" pref is ignored (Firefox 25 regression).
-It's not yet clear whether the change will be escalated into Firefox 26, but you can vote for the bug to try to increase the urgency.

-Mozilla have removed support for appvendor too.
+Mozilla has removed support for vendor information in the browser.
 So while this addon supports it.
-It will not show changed in versions greater than firefox 24.
+It will not show as changed in versions greater than firefox 24.

 Please file any bug reports here on github